Nominations for the DIEEC Excellence in Early Childhood Awards are now closed.

 Center-Based Runner-Up

 Caitlin Gibbons is an early childhood educator with eight years of experience in preschool education, including two years at the Odessa High School Pre-K Lab.
-Holding a Bachelor’s degree in Early Childhood Education from the University of Delaware, Caitlin is dedicated to nurturing young minds and fostering a love for learning.

 We would like to thank our sponsors at Becker’s School Supplies, Discount School Supply, Early Childhood Innovation Center, Delaware Association for the Education of Young Children, and Lakeshore Learning who donated prizes for our award-winning educators.